 This is required information.
 Enter the TIN of the person receiving the winnings.
 For an individual this will be the social security number (SSN) or individual taxpayer identification number (ITIN).
 If the winner fails to give you a TIN, backup withholding applies.
-See Withholding and backup withholding above.
+See Withholding and backup withholding on this page.